tarantool/doc/doc/reference/reference_lua/box_space.rst

           inserting|replacing the new value;
         * if the value is nil, then the tuple will be deleted;
-        * if the value is the same as the old parameter, then no `on_replace`` function will be called and the data change will be skipped
+        * if the value is the same as the old parameter, then no ``on_replace`` function will be called and the data change will be skipped
         * if the value is the same as the new parameter, then it's as if the ``before_replace`` function wasn't called;
-        * if the value is something else, then execution proceeds, inserting|replacing the new value.
+        * if value is an other tuple, then it is used for insert/replace.

         However, if a trigger function returns an old tuple, or if a trigger function calls :ref:`run_triggers(false) <box_space-run_triggers>`,